dbiglari/HamTester/README.txt

 makeBinary.bat

 This will produce a Windows binary called "HamTester.exe" in the dist folder.
-To use the Windows binary, from the command line run:

-run.bat

 To build a binary in Linux, from the command line run:

 ./makeBinary.sh

 This will produce a Linux binary called "HamTester" in the dist folder.

+RUNNING THE BINARY

+To use the Windows binary, from the command line run:

+run.bat

 To use the Linux binary, from the command line run:

 ./run.sh

-RUNNING
+RUNNING THE JAR

 To run the jar in Windows, from the command line run: